HaZardModding/hzm-mohaa-coop-mod/README.md

+# HaZardModding Coop: Medal of Honor
-# HaZardModding Coop Mod for Medal of Honor Allied Assault War Chest.
+A Coop Mof for Medal of Honor Allied Assault War Chest.

 HaZardModding adds modern cooperative experience into the games, that don't support it by default.
 This particular modification is developed on and meant to be run with Medal of Honor: Allied Assault War Chest